shrese/Mapping_Earthquakes/README.md

     * streets
     * satellite
     * grey scale
-* Visualization for the size of the earthquakes in both color and size of the marker.
+* Visualization for the size of the earthquakes in both color and size of the marker
 * A legend for the magnitude of the earthquakes
 * Three different options for mapping earthquakes
     * All earthquakes with their magnitude